 If you’re ready to incorporate your co-op, congrats!
 You’ve already put in a lot of the legwork needed to figure out what your co-op will be.
-If you’re not quite there yet that’s okay; this page will provide an overview of what to expect when you reach this point in the development of your co-operative.
+If you’re not quite there yet that’s okay; this page will provide an incorporation checklist for what to expect when you reach this point in the development of your co-operative.

 There are many important steps that lead up to incorporating a co-op, which makes your business idea into a legal entity.
 Here’s a quick reference to help make sure you have everything organized.